viz55/gh-repo-access-checker/README.md

 GitHub Repository Access Checker:

-This script helps you list all GitHub users with read (pull) access to a given repository.
+This script helps an organisation list all GitHub users with read (pull) access to a given repository.
 It uses the GitHub REST API, a personal access token (PAT) for authentication, and the jq command-line JSON processor.

 It can be deployed and executed on an AWS EC2 instance (or any Linux-based environment with bash, curl, and jq installed).